-- 1. If necessary, untie or cut the bindings temporarily securing the OSP cable inside the splice compartment. - 2.
-Strip off the cable's outer sheath to expose the core tubing.
-Take care not to damage the fibers inside the core tubing. - 3.
-Ground the OSP cable sheath to the cabinet ground bar as follows: - a.
-Twist the OSP cable's metal strength members together into a single strand. - b.
-Install a lug connector on the twisted end of the strength members. - c.
-Install a #6 AWG bond strap onto the lug connector together with the twisted strength members and tighten the lug connector. - d.
-Terminate the other end of the bond strap to the main ground bar.
+- Step 1: If necessary, untie or cut the bindings temporarily securing the OSP cable inside the splice compartment. - Step 2: Strip off the cable's outer sheath to expose the core tubing.
+Take care not to damage the fibers inside the core tubing. - Step 3: Ground the OSP cable sheath to the cabinet ground bar as follows:

+a.
+Twist the OSP cable's metal strength members together into a single strand.

+b.
+Install a lug connector on the twisted end of the strength members.

+c.
+Install a #6 AWG bond strap onto the lug connector together with the twisted strength members and tighten the lug connector.

-- 4. Mount and secure the OSP cable to the rack or tie bars with cable ties. - 5.
-For cabinets equipped with a fiber splice tray, do the following: - a.
+- Step 4: Mount and secure the OSP cable to the rack or tie bars with cable ties. - Step 5: For cabinets equipped with a fiber splice tray, do the following:

+a.
 Route the core tubing to the splice tray to determine the required length.